 If you are unemployed, parenting alone or have a disability and are getting certain payments from the Department of Social Protection, you may attend a second-or third-level education course and get the Back to Education Allowance (BTEA).
-This weekly allowance is not means-tested and you can work part-time without affecting your BTEA payment.
+You can work part-time without affecting your BTEA payment.

-From the 2011/12 academic year the Student Grant Scheme is divided into 2 components – maintenance grants and fee grants.
-You cannot get the Back to Education Allowance (BTEA) and the maintenance component of a student grant together unless you were getting BTEA in the 2009/10 academic year and are continuing your studies or progressing to a new course.
+The Student Grant Scheme is divided into 2 components – maintenance grants and fee grants.
+You cannot get the Back to Education Allowance (BTEA) and the maintenance component of a student grant together.

 Although you are not entitled to the maintenance component of the student grant, you must still submit a student grant application form to be assessed for a fee grant to pay your Student Contribution (formerly called the student services charge), field trip costs and tuition fees (if payable).

 If you are getting a One Parent Family Payment or a disability payment (Disability Allowance, Invalidity Pension or Illness Benefit) you can choose to stay on your current social welfare payment and apply for a student grant or you can choose to transfer to the BTEA whichever benefits you most.
 In general, people who are studying full-time are not entitled to Rent Supplement unless they are getting BTEA.

 Two study options are available under the scheme: